Refugee: Post-World War II population transfers

 Although not approved by Allies at Potsdam, hundreds of thousands of ethnic Germans living in Yugoslavia and Romania were deported to slave labour in the Soviet Union, to Allied-occupied Germany, and subsequently to the German Democratic Republic (East Germany), Austria and the Federal Republic of Germany (West Germany).
 This entailed the largest population transfer in history.
 In all 15 million Germans were affected, and more than two million perished during the expulsions of the German population.
 (See Flight and expulsion of Germans (1944–1950).)
 Between the end of War and the erection of the Berlin Wall in 1961, more than 563,700 refugees from East Germany traveled to West Germany for asylum from the Soviet occupation.

-During the same period, millions of former Russian citizens were forcefully repatriated against their will into the USSR.
-On 11 February 1945, at the conclusion of the Yalta Conference, the United States and United Kingdom signed a Repatriation Agreement with the USSR.
-The interpretation of this Agreement resulted in the forcible repatriation of all Soviets regardless of their wishes.
-When the war ended in May 1945, British and United States civilian authorities ordered their military forces in Europe to deport to the Soviet Union millions of former residents of the USSR, including many persons who had left Russia and established different citizenship decades before.
-The forced repatriation operations took place from 1945 to 1947.